What is Bowen Therapy?

 A whole body approach is taken in the case of chronic pain or longer term injuries, which often involve structural imbalances.
 A common approach in the first session involves rebalancing of the lower and upper back and neck.
 In the case of acute pain from recent injuries, such as sports injuries, where no compensations have taken place, we can often work more directly on the injury in the first session.

-Bowen Therapy can provide lasting relief from pain and discomfort in about 3-5 sessions.
-Acute recent injuries can typically be addressed in 3-5 sessions.
-Chronic issues that have had more time to develop compensating patterns will can take longer to unwind these patterns.
+Most people feel changes in the first session and on average, require 3 - 8 sessions in helping to achieve lasting relief from pain and resolve issues.
+Acute recent injuries can typically be resolved in a few sessions and chronic issues that have had more time develop compensating patterns, can take longer to unwind these patterns and resolve pain.

 Bowen Therapy is a very safe and gentle treatment for all age groups, from newborns to expectant mothers, to the elderly.